Streetcars in Washington, D.C.: Georgetown and Tenleytown

-A trio of streetcar companies provided service from Georgetown north and ultimately to Rockville, Maryland.
-The first one was the Georgetown and Tennallytown Railway, chartered on August 22, 1888, and just the third D.C. streetcar company to incorporate.
-It began operations in 1890 on a route that ran up from M Street NW up 32nd Street NW and then onto the Georgetown and Rockville Road (now Wisconsin Avenue NW) to the extant village of Tenleytown.
-That same year, the Tennallytown and Rockville Railway received its charter and began building tracks from the G&T's northern terminus to today's D.C. neighborhood of Friendship Heights and the Maryland state line.
+The third D.C. streetcar company to incorporate in 1888 was the Georgetown and Tennallytown Railway, the southernmost of a trio of streetcar companies that would eventually provide service from Georgetown to Rockville, Maryland.
+Chartered on August 22, 1888, the G&T began operations in 1890 on a route that ran up from M Street NW up 32nd Street NW and then onto the Georgetown and Rockville Road (now Wisconsin Avenue NW) to the extant village of Tenleytown.
+That same year, the Tennallytown and Rockville Railway received its charter—the fourth and final of 1888—and began building tracks from the G&T's northern terminus to today's D.C. neighborhood of Friendship Heights and the Maryland state line.
 Finally, the Washington and Rockville Electric Railway was incorporated in 1897 to extend the tracks into Maryland line and onward to Bethesda and Rockville.
 Controlling interest in the companies was obtained first by the Washington Traction and Electric Company, then in 1902 by the Washington Railway and Electric Company.
 Streetcar service in Maryland was replaced with buses in 1935.

+Second wave: 1892-1905

+In the summer of 1892, two more streetcar companies that aimed to operate in D.C. and Maryland were incorporated by acts of Congress, and others followed in later years.

-Washington and Great Falls - Maryland and Washington
+Washington and Great Falls

 Diagram of 1915 electric railroad routes near the later routes of the George Washington Memorial Parkway, showing the Washington and Great Falls Electric Railway, the Great Falls division of the Washington and Old Dominion Railway, the Washington-Mount Vernon line, and the East Arlington Branch of the Washington-Virginia Railway.

-Two more Washington, D.C., streetcar companies operating in Maryland were incorporated by acts of Congress in the summer of 1892.
 Congress approved the Washington and Great Falls Electric Railway Company's charter on July 28, 1892, permitting the company to build an electric streetcar line from Georgetown to Cabin John, Maryland.
 Its tracks reached the District–Maryland line on September 28, 1895, and Cabin John in 1897.

+Maryland and Washington Railway

 Congress approved the Maryland and Washington Railway's charter on August 1, 1892.
 That railroad's tracks ran on Rhode Island Avenue NE from 4th Street NE reaching what is now Mount Rainier on the Maryland line in 1897.
-At its southern terminus it connected to the Eckington and Soldier's Home.
+At its southern terminus, it connected to the Eckington and Soldier's Home Railway.